TLDR: Text Based Last-layer Retraining for Debiasing Image Classifiers

-The results are illustrated in Figure \ref{fig:figure3_2}.
-Notably, without gap information, the WGA or average accuracy significantly decreases.
+The results are illustrated in \cref{fig:figure3_2}.
+Notably, without gap information, the WGA and average accuracy significantly decrease.
 It is noteworthy that a mere 10 image-text pairs suffice to estimate the modality gap, yielding comparable performance to cases with a larger number of pairs.
 This suggests a remarkably low burden in terms of pair collection.
 However, the experiment result on SpuCoAnimals exhibits a different tendency.
-This is because the searched $\lambda$ value is considerably larger compared to the other two datasets, resulting in a smaller $||\bm W||_F$ and, consequently, reduced $||\bm W^\top \bm g||$.
+This is because the searched $\lambda$ value is considerably larger compared to the other two datasets, resulting in a smaller $||\bm W||_F$ and, consequently, reduced $||\bm W^\top \bm g||_1$.
 Therefore, the efficacy of the constraint $\bm W^\top \bm g = 0$ is not adequately represented.